benyue1978/langchain_rag/README.md

 3. Upload the updated chroma db files to the server
 4. Restart rag service
 5. Make sure the new db files are mounted into the container

+## TODO

+Use LLM to convert excel to natural language